GCP-Architecture-Guides/csa-fw-microsegmentation/README.md

 The following steps should be executed in Cloud Shell in the Google Cloud Console.
 Unset any project using 'gcloud config unset project'

-5. Provide the organization id and billing_account for project creation to deploy the architecture resources in the terraform variables.
+4. Provide the organization id and billing_account for project creation to deploy the architecture resources in the terraform variables.
 Edits can also be made directly in [variable.tf](variable.tf) file.
-The terraform will create a folder (CSA-Micro-Segment-xxxx) and a project (csa-micro-segment-xxxx) for the resources.
+The terraform will create a folder (CSA-Micro-Segment-xxxx) and a project (csa-micro-segment) for the resources.

+Note: All the other variables are given a default value.
+If you wish to change, update the corresponding variables in the [variable.tf](variable.tf) file.

 ```
 export TF_VAR_organization_id=[YOUR_ORGANIZATION_ID] # not required if using an existing project